A shadowing problem in the detection of overlapping communities: lifting the resolution limit through a cascading procedure: Results and discussions

-Internal link removal is destructive in the sense that information about shadowed communities is lost in the process, as some of the internal links are shared by more than one community \cite{ahn10_nature}.
-Leaving these links untouched would certainly enhance the quality of the detected communities while further reducing the uncharted portion of the network.
-Nevertheless, without using refined algorithm and by only resorting to our simple idea, we obtain surprisingly good results.
-This suggest that shadowing is not necessarily due to the density of the prominent communities but rather to the stiffness of the resolution parameter.
-Indeed, by using a cascading approach, we allow this parameter to vary artificially from a region of the network to the other, as the algorithm is effectively applied to a new network -- partially retaining the structure of the original network -- at each iteration.
+Second, the evolution of the structure under cascading detection is also of interest.
+In all cases, the network shrinks rapidly, both in term of assignable edges (Fig \ref{Fig9}, bottom center panel) and number of detected communities (bottom right panel).
+In turn, this implies that only a modest computational cost is associated to the cascading approach (bottom left panel).
+The increasing sparseness of the networks (bottom center panel), resulting in a smaller similarity between links (top center panel) and a rapidly decreasing density (top right panel), suggests however that there is room for improvement.
+Internal link removal is destructive since information about shadowed communities is lost in the process, as some of the internal links are shared by more than one community \cite{Ahn2010}.
+Using more a more nuanced criterion for link removal could enhance the quality of the detected communities while further reducing the uncharted portion of the network \cite{Wen2011,Chen2014,He2015}.
+Nevertheless, by using the simplest implementation of our cascading detection idea, we obtain surprisingly good results.
+Our results suggest that shadowing is not only due to the density of the prominent communities but also to the stiffness of the resolution parameter.
+In essence, by using a cascading approach, this parameter is allowed to vary artificially from a region of the network to the other, as the algorithm is effectively applied to a new network -- partially retaining the structure of the original network -- at each iteration.
 A once rigid global parameter can now flexibly adapt to small changes in the topology of the network to better reveal subtle structures.